-The Credit Agreement contains certain covenants that, among other things, limit Holdings' ability, and the ability of certain of its subsidiaries, to incur additional indebtedness; sell assets or consolidate or merge with or into other companies; pay dividends or repurchase or redeem capital stock; make certain investments; issue capital stock of subsidiaries; incur liens; prepay, redeem or repurchase subordinated debt; and enter into certain types of transactions with our affiliates.
-The Credit Agreement also requires Holdings, together with its subsidiaries, to comply with a maximum consolidated secured leverage ratio as well as an annual excess cash flow requirement.
-At December 31, 2016, our consolidated secured leverage ratio was 3.80, with a maximum allowable ratio of 4.25.
-Our consolidated secured maximum leverage ratio will be 4.00, 3.75 and 3.50 as of December 31, 2017, 2018 and 2019 and thereafter, respectively.
-Based on our excess cash flow calculation at December 31, 2015, an excess cash flow payment of approximately \$14.4 million was made during the year ended December 31, 2016.
+The New Credit Agreement governing the New Credit Facilities contains certain covenants that, among other things, limit Holdings' ability, and the ability of certain of its subsidiaries, to incur additional indebtedness, sell assets or consolidate or merge with or into other companies, pay dividends or repurchase or redeem capital stock, make certain investments, issue capital stock of subsidiaries, incur liens, prepay, redeem or repurchase subordinated debt, and enter into certain types of transactions with its affiliates.
+The New Credit Agreement governing the New Credit Facilities also requires Holdings, together with its subsidiaries, to comply with a consolidated secured leverage ratio.
+At December 31, 2017, our consolidated secured leverage ratio was 3.59 to 1.00, with a maximum allowable ratio of 5.00 to 1.00.
+Our maximum consolidated secured leverage ratio will be 4.75 to 1.00 as of December 31, 2018, 4.50 to 1.00 as of December 31, 2019, 4.25 to 1.00 as of December 31, 2020, and 4.00 to 1.00 as of December 31, 2021 and each December 31 thereafter.